gigi81/elastico/readme.md

 Install
 ============

-You can install the module from the command line by running the following command:
+You can install the module from the [powershell gallery](https://www.powershellgallery.com/packages/Elastico) from the command line by running the following command:
 ```powershell
 Install-Module Elastico
 ```